ArthurBeznik/42_codam_Born2beRoot/README.md

 $ ip a
 ```

-For example, in order to connect to my own instance located at 10.0.2.15, I would run the following command
+For example, I would run the following command
 ```bash
 $ ssh -p 4242 abeznik@abeznik42
 ```
 You will be asked to provide your password and to certify that the authenticity of the server is correct.

 #### 5. Exiting your SSH server
-In order to exit from your SSH server on Ubuntu 20.04, you can hit Ctrl + D or type `logout` and your connection will be terminated.
+In order to exit from your SSH server, you can hit Ctrl + D or type `logout` and your connection will be terminated.

 #### 6. Disabling your SSH server
-In order to disable your SSH server on Ubuntu 20.04, run the following command
+In order to disable your SSH server, run the following command
 ```bash
 sudo systemctl stop sshd

 sudo systemctl status sshd
 ```
 From there, your SSH server **won’t be accessible anymore**.

 ### Useful links